i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 {% trans -%}
 Expect SSU2 to be enabled in the i2pd and Java I2P releases scheduled for November 2022.
 If the update goes well, nobody will notice anything different at all.
+The performance benefits are not expected to be visible to the user.
-It's just additional protection for whatever is coming at us next.
+The security benefits are just additional protection for future threats.
+{%- endtrans %}

+{% trans -%}
+As usual, we recommend that you update to the new release.
+The best way to maintain security and help the network is to run the latest release.
 {%- endtrans %}